 How much does a lifetime annuity cost?

 Depending on the type of annuity purchased will determine the cost.
-If the lifetime annuity comes in the form of an annuitization, there is no additional cost.
-If the lifetime annuity is an income rider attached to a deferred annuity contract, the cost is typically between free, and 2% of the account’s value paid annually.
+There is no additional cost if the lifetime annuity comes from an annuitization.
+If the lifetime annuity is an income rider attached to a deferred annuity contract, the cost is typically between free and 2% of the account’s value paid annually.
 The cost is taken from the annuity each year.